 Haleakalā National Park is an inspiring outdoor classroom rich in cultural and natural history.
 Many visitors enjoy learning about the area they are visiting by interacting with park staff.
 Park naturalists present a variety of interpretive programs throughout the year including cultural demostrations, citizen scientist projects, and guided talks and walks.
 Please ask about times and locations for ranger-guided walks and talks, and check our social media accounts for any special events while you visit!

 View our daily schedules of Summit District ranger programs and Kīpahulu District ranger programs.
-Programming includes ranger-led hikes, ranger talks, nature walks, and sunset programs happening daily throughout the park.
+Programming includes ranger-led hikes, ranger talks, and nature walks happening daily throughout the park.

 View a list of commercial tour operators that provide vehicle tours, guided hikes, and horseback riding tours.